mjs513/Librealsense-Wiki/Troubleshooting-Q&A.md

 This might indicate that you do not have enough memory or swap space on your machine.
 Try closing memory consuming applications, and if you are running inside a VM increase available RAM to at least 2 GB.

+## Q: I ran the udev rules script but Linux still get `Permission denied`

+First, try re-installing udev rules located in librealsense source directory:
+    sudo cp config/99-realsense-libusb.rules /etc/udev/rules.d/
+    sudo udevadm control --reload-rules && udevadm trigger

+If the issue persists, the cause might be due to the fact that your user is not part of the `plugdev` group.

+## Q: `dmesg` shows: `uvcvideo: module verification failed: signature and/or required key missing - tainting kernel`

+This is a standard warning issued since Kernel 4.4-30+, it is only a notification and does not affect module's functionality.

 -----------------